abacusmodeling/abacus-develop/doc/install.md

 cmake -B build -DLibxc_DIR=~/libxc
 ```

 To build tests for abacus, define `BUILD_TESTING` flag.
+You can also specify path to local installation of [Googletest](https://github.com/google/googletest) by setting `GTEST_DIR` flags.
+If not found in local, the configuration process will try to download it automatically.

 ```bash
 cmake -B build -DBUILD_TESTING=1